The Vatican Museum in Rome contains paintings, sculptures and other artworks collected by the Popes through the centuries.

 There are four main attractions in the Vatican – the Vatican Museums, Sistine Chapel, St Peter’s Basilica and St. Peter’s Square.

-Most visitors explore Vatican Museums and Sistine Chapel on the first day and St Peter’s Basilica and St. Peter’s Square on the second.
+Some visitors explore Vatican Museums and Sistine Chapel on the first day and St Peter’s Basilica and St. Peter’s Square on the second.

 Here is a slightly rough breakup of the time taken to explore –